eagroom/IntroToRPresentation/index.md

 `presentation built using slidfy in R`

 *** =pnotes
 11 years at Cartegraph
-jave script (knockout) application with a  c# back end I think data science is important and it will become more important
+java script (knockout) application with a c# backend
+I think data science is important and it will become more important

+no real qualifications for this presenation other than
+taking the coursera data science specialization

 ---